Emergency Shelter

 Tel: 519-439-7700

-They also offer a Housing Stability Program that provides intensive in-home supports to obtain housing and maintain stability in the community.
-They aim to transform emergency shelter to go beyond merely meeting basic needs and helping vulnerable people to end or avoid their experience of homelessness, through shelter diversion, obtaining housing and helping to maintain stability in community.
+They also offer a Housing Stability Program that provides intensive in-home support to obtain housing and maintain stability in the community.
+They aim to transform emergency shelters to go beyond merely meeting basic needs and helping vulnerable people to end or avoid their experience of homelessness, through shelter diversion, obtaining housing and helping to maintain stability in the community.

 Tel: 519-433-8700